 When a uterine rupture occurs this is a medical emergency and it is essential that this condition is recognised and dealt with immediately.
-If this condition is not detected and treated in a prompt manner it can led to the mother suffering significant blood loss and organ damage.
-Further, the baby can also suffer from brain damage and other neurological conditions caused by the lack of oxygen.
-In some cases uterine rupture can cause the death of the mother and baby.
+If this condition is not detected and treated in a prompt manner it can lead to the mother suffering significant blood loss and organ damage.
+Further, the baby can also suffer brain damage and other neurological conditions caused by the lack of oxygen.
+In some cases, uterine rupture can cause the death of the mother and baby.

 There are a number of ways in which negligence can occur with uterine ruptures such as:

 - When there is a delay in diagnosing and treating a uterine rupture.

 - When there is a failure to consider the mother’s medical history which increases the risk of suffering from a uterine rupture such as previous caesareans, ruptures or other uterine surgeries.

 - Failing to consider whether a caesarean section is required given the mother’s previous caesarean section incision (the higher incisions and vertical ones are near the area of the uterus which contracts more which increases the risk of rupture.

 - Failing to monitor the baby during labour